 “This is My commandment, that you love one another as I have loved you.”
 John 15:12.

-In First Love, Part 1 the discussion was about the first church in Ephesus and how it lost its first love, and never recovered it.
+In First Love, Part 1 the discussion centered on how the church in Ephesus left its first love, and never recovered it.
 This also involved the question of how to return to our first love.

 We now continue this discussion.